entee28/batch-rename/readme.md

 - The result can be previewed by users.
 - Ability to create a copy of all the files and move them to a selected folder rather than perform the renaming on the original file.
 - Extraodinary UI powered by HTML and CSS (Bootstrap enabled).
-## :x: Things that we have yet managed to handle (until 25/11/2021)
+## :x: Things that we have yet managed to handle
-- The UI has yet responsive to resize.
 - Some improvements mentioned in the project requirement article that we have yet delivered (no last time save, no autosave, no ability to save and load the work into a project).
 ## :100: Things that should be taken into account for bonus
 - The fact that we have finished this project one month before the deadline.